This guide will help you learn more about customer loyalty programs and how they can be used to elevate your store and build a loyal customer base.

 Although these are general cases, there are many other ways to determine if a loyalty program is right for you.
 Visit our website to read case studies on how other stores are using their loyalty program.

 On the market there are many loyalty program solutions for every size store – from small business to global enterprise.
 We believe that there’s no point in delaying the launch of a loyalty program or waiting around for your orders to increase.
 You could be losing out on valuable customers who want to join.
-Also, the sooner you implement your loyalty program, the sooner you’ll get your employees on board and sharing out rewards.
+Also, the sooner you implement your loyalty program, the sooner you’ll get your customers on board and sharing out rewards.

 Want to know when the best time to launch your loyalty program would be?
 Read more on our blog, or find out more about understanding customer experience throughout the customer journey.